 Maison Rouget de Lisle (donation André Lançon)

 -

-The second room evokes the posterity of the man and the anthem as well as the tributes paid to them over the past two centuries.
-Before entering the third room, the visitor is invited to listen to 4 of the 99 versions of La Marseillaise, sung on the 5 continents since 1793.
+The second piece looks at the posterity of the man and the hymn, and the tributes paid to them over the past two centuries.

-This third and final space will house one or more objects or works temporarily: every year, it will house an exceptional "guest" closely linked to Rouget de Lisle and/or La Marseillaise.
+The third and final room houses one or more objects or works of art on a temporary basis: every year, it features an exceptional "guest" with a close connection to Rouget de Lisle and/or La Marseillaise.

+Maison Rouget de Lisle (donation André Lançon)